ra1028/swiftui-atom-properties/README.md

 ### Testing

-One important measure of good architecture is how easy testing for middle to large scale production apps is.
-The Atomic Architecture naturally integrates dependency injection and state management to provide a comprehensive means of testing.
+This library naturally integrates dependency injection and data-binding to provide a comprehensive means of testing.
 It allows you to test per small atom such that you can keep writing simple test cases per smallest unit of state without compose all states into a huge object and supposing complex integration test scenarios.
 In order to fully test your app, this library guarantees the following principles:

-- Hermetic environment that no state is shared between test cases.
+- Hermetic environment that no data is shared between test cases.
 - Dependencies are replaceable with any of mock/stub/fake/spy per test case.
 - Test cases can reproduce any possible scenarios at the view-layer.